Carburetion > HS4 waxstat carburetor maintenance on Austin Mini

 Op 06

-Release starter lever return spring
+Release choke lever return spring

-Release starter lever return spring
+Release choke lever return spring

-Release starter lever return spring
+Release choke lever return spring

 Op 07

-Remove clip starter/jet linkage rod
+Remove clip choke/jet linkage rod

-Remove clip starter/jet linkage rod
+Remove clip choke/jet linkage rod

-Remove clip starter/jet linkage rod
+Remove clip choke/jet linkage rod

 Op 08